- November 23, 2015

 "One More Dungeon" is a first-person shooter roguelike with pixel-art graphics and procedurally generated levels.
 As an adventure seeker, you must reach the final level of the dungeon and destroy the obelisks used by Evil forces to invade the world.
 The game features 30+ enemy types, 80+ items, and a parallel universe with manually created locations.
 With permadeath and a sanity level that decreases when using artifacts, each playthrough is unique and challenging.

-- Procedurally generated levels provide a fresh experience with each run.
+- It features randomly generated levels, providing a fresh experience with each playthrough and encouraging replayability.

 “But it has all the key elements of a quality roguelike/roguelite, and they're well-done - interesting randomized levels, quality loot/equipment, a decent variety of enemies, and, most importantly, solid movement and combat mechanics.”